 Francois Mansart was a French architect who was born in Paris.
 He was the student of Salomon de Brosse, who was an architect of the Luxembourg Palace.

 He received numerous commissions.
 Some of the work he did during his early period includes the châteaux of Berny and Balleroy.
 He rebuilt the château of Blois.
 He also worked on many townhouses in Paris.
-Most notable ones include Hôtel de la Vrillière and the Hôtel Le Jars.
-Château of Maisons is the best known of all his domestic works.
+The most notable ones include Hôtel de la Vrillière and the Hôtel Le Jars.
+Château of Maisons is the best-known of all his domestic works.
 It was in 1645 that he was commissioned to design the convent and the church of the Val-de-Grâce in Paris.

 He was asked to submit his designs for the eastern wing of the Great Court of the Louvre which he never did due to his obsession of modifying his designs.
 Due to this reason, he was ignored by the time he died in 1666.